Break the tether of fear and re-discover your freedom.

 Immigrants come to Britain for the same reason asylum seekers do, because there is little control and a much better success rate of getting in.
 The figures show that around 68% of applicants are refused entry, but what if the remaining 32% equates to one million people – what then?

-Some people over-complicate the issue and many over-simplify it, by talking too much about immigration or by just shouting racism.
+Some people over-complicate the issue and many over-simplify it, by talking too much about immigration or by just calling it racism.
 This divide means that if you want to allow people in then you are ruining the country and if you want to keep people out then you are racist.

 If any connection exists at all between immigration and racism then it started in 1968 when Enoch Powell gave his famous speech warning of the consequences of continued unchecked immigration.
 But he was actually talking about migration from the Commonwealth countries which was in fact by invitation of the government to fill the labour gap.